digiltd/wordpress-snippets/new-site-setup/README.md

 # WordPress project setup

-This is the way I seperate the core WordPress bits, into the core stuff that I don't version control and the stuff I do.
+This is the way I seperate the core WordPress bits, into the wp-core stuff that I don't version control and all the other stuff I do.

 ***

+## Dependencies

-#### To version control plugins or not version control plugins (aka plugin dependencies)
+**To version control plugins or not version control plugins ?**

 Originally I used the TGM-Plugin-Activation class with the idea that it would save space in the repos.
 Then each version of the site (staging, local etc) would have to download and install the plugins separately.
 Which was the better way according to the interwebs.